 My third and final stop in Sweden was in Gothenburg on the west coast for the adventure travel conference.

-It was great to see some friends and familiar faces from the 2018 Adventure Travel World Summit in Tuscany, as well as meet new bloggers and journalists, tour operators, and destination representatives.
+It was great to see some friends and familiar faces from the 2018 Adventure Travel World Summit in Tuscany and meet new bloggers and journalists, tour operators, and destination representatives.

 Plus, I managed to squeeze in some sightseeing and a few good fikas and meals, too.